Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 Best & Worst Years for Kia Sorento 1st Generation (2003-2009)

-In 2002 (the 2003 model), the Sorento debuted as a traditional, trucklike (body-on-frame) SUV that provided impressive value in terms of space, comfort, and features.
+In 2002 (the 2003 model), the Sorento debuted as a traditional, trucklike (body-on-frame) SUV that provided exceptional value in terms of space, comfort, and features.
 It was a testament to Kia’s ambitions in the competitive SUV market.

 The Best Years: 2003, 2004, 2009

-The 2003 model Kia Sorento featured a powerful 3.5L V6 engine, delivering 192 horsepower and 217 lb-ft of torque.
+The 2003 model Kia Sorento featured a robust 3.5L V6 engine, delivering 192 horsepower and 217 lb-ft of torque.

 The Neutral Years: 2006, 2008